 Sage puts focus on customer success as it kicks off Sage Transform 2022

-2022 Sage Intacct Customer Success Awards announced at annual event focused on how technology and innovation can knock down barriers to business success

-/EIN News/ -- ORLANDO, Fla., Oct.
-10, 2022 (GLOBE NEWSWIRE) -- Sage (FTSE: SGE), the leader in accounting, financial, HR and payroll technology for small and mid-sized businesses (SMBs), today announced the winners of the annual Sage Intacct Customer Success Awards as it kicks off the Sage Transform 2022 conference.
+ORLANDO, Fla., Oct.
+10, 2022 (GLOBE NEWSWIRE) -- Sage SGE, the leader in accounting, financial, HR and payroll technology for small and mid-sized businesses (SMBs), today announced the winners of the annual Sage Intacct Customer Success Awards as it kicks off the Sage Transform 2022 conference.
 The hybrid event, taking place this week in Orlando and online, will focus on how Sage is helping SMBs knock down barriers and enabling them to thrive.

 As a lead-in to this year's conference, now in its 15th year, Sage revealed the winners of the 2022 Sage Intacct Customer Hero and Industry Awards.
 These awards recognize organizations that have used the innovative functionality within Sage Intacct software to dramatically improve their business and financial operations.